 Stand up paddleboarding

 Did you know that Australia actually gets more snow than the Swiss Alps!
 There are ski resorts in New South Wales and Victoria and it’s a very popular winter hobby in Australia.
-It’s a pretty epic balance – you can spend your summers in the ocean and your winters on the slopes!
+It’s a pretty epic way of life – you can spend your summers in the ocean and your winters on the slopes!

-Fishing is a big hobby in Australia – it’s something you can do from the beach, from a pier or from a boat if you have access to one.
+Fishing is one of those popular hobbies in Australia that is pretty easy to get started with – it’s something you can do from the beach, from a pier or from a boat if you have access to one.
 If you’ve never been before, you can also find fishing lessons to teach you the basics, or as my kids have done, make friends with locals who love to fish and they can teach you!